Youth Flock to HJS Fort Excursions: ‘A Day in Presence of Chhatrapati Shivaji Maharaj’

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What was the fort excursion about?
+What was the focus of the HJS fort excursions?

-What values did participants develop?
+What values did participants associate with the fort excursions?